 Students identified as mentally gifted are offered the opportunity to participate in enrichment and challenge activities by attending Gifted Support/AT (Academically Talented) classes.
-The AT room is located within the regular school building and students are grouped with other children in their grade levels who have also been identified as gifted.
+The AT rooms are located within the regular school building and students are grouped with other children in their grade levels who have also been identified as gifted.
 Sixth and seventh grade students are enrolled in a compacted literacy class, which takes place four out of the six day cycle, and attend enrichment classes in the AT resource room the other two days of the cycle.
 Eighth grade students have the opportunity to attend AT classes in place of a special area class during all four marking periods.
 Participation depends upon students’ individual strengths and interests in accordance with the quarterly offerings.

 Throughout the year, students may choose to participate in Gifted Seminars led by teachers, parents and community members who share their knowledge and expertise in areas of students’ individual strengths and interests.
 Sessions are in depth seminars that most times offer a hands-on style of learning.
 All AT students (6,7,8) have the opportunity to participate in a variety of competitions and contests.